marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * collaborator 2

 :bangbang: It is imperitive that both collaborators have each others names in their respective lists.
 Any academic dishonesty such as copying a fellow students assignment without collaborating in its completion will be severly punished as outlined by the University.

+## Programming Rules of Thumb

+Being good at programming is NOT simply knowing a lot of program syntax.

+It is about:

+* Understanding a problem conceptually and being able to translate it into code.
+* Thinking of new ways to tackle a problem and knowing what tools to use.
+* Knowing how to fix your program when it does not work.
+* Writing a program that is fast enough, not the fastest possible.
+* Writing a program that can be understood by other people (or by yourself in a year!)

 ## Topics Map